The EYFS Curriculum

 - Using a knife and fork: Getting children to practise using a knife and fork, so they can eat their dinner independently during dinner times in school.
 We will help cut up food if children need support with this in the first few weeks.

-We are all very eager to meet your child!
-Although these are strange times we are currently in, we are spending lots of time trying to plan for the year ahead to give your child the best possible start and transition into school life.
+We are spending lots of time trying to plan for the year ahead to give your child the best possible start and transition into school life.
 The year flies by and the progress and development that occurs is overwhelming!

 Use this time to enjoy as a family and treasure the special moments spent together.